te222uh/MySmartGreenhouse/README.md

 a negative result.

-For future needs I will check for a better photoresistor to measure light, but it will do for thus proof of concept.
+For future needs I will check for a better photoresistor to measure light, but it will do for this proof of concept.

 <img src="./media/image34.png">